graphile/graphile.github.io/src/pages/support/index.md

 ### How quickly can I expect a response?

-Community support, offered via GitHub, can take anywhere from minutes to months to get a response.
-In rare cases there's never a response at all.
+Community support, offered via GitHub, can take anywhere from minutes to months for a response.
 I'm very grateful to the community for helping each other out, improving the documentation and all the other work they help with.

-For the professional services I aim to respond to all messages by the end of the next working day (UK calendar); often it will be much sooner.
+If you require help on a tighter deadline, or in greater depth, you should engage our professional services.
+I aim to respond to all messages by the end of the next working day (UK calendar); often it will be much sooner.

 </div>
 <div class='col-xs-12 col-md-6'>